sixeyed/docker-windows-workshop/slides/sections/swarm-services.md

 ## Scaling services

 Services are an abstraction over containers.
-You don't care which node is running the containers, you just specify a service level, and the swarm maintains it.
+You could have a swarm with 100 nodes, and you don't care which node is running which containers.
+You just specify a service level, and the swarm maintains it.

 _Scale up the service by running more replicas:_